DOI10.47051/YZRY9660

 EcuadorPastazaAbitaguaBailey 1946

-EcuadorTungurahuaBañosBailey 1946
+EcuadorTungurahuaBaños*Bailey 1946

-EcuadorTungurahuaParque de la FamiliaiNaturalist
+EcuadorTungurahuaParque de la FamiliaReptiles of Ecuador book database

-EcuadorTungurahuaReserva La CandelariaMECN 2013
+EcuadorTungurahuaReserva La CandelariaReyes-puig et al. 2013

-EcuadorTungurahuaSan PedroThis work
+EcuadorTungurahuaSan PedroThis work; Fig. 1

 EcuadorZamora ChinchipeTepuy Las OrquídeasDarwin Núñez, pers. comm.